techidaily/site-games-able/source/_posts/access-all-features-on-xbox-1-without-standard-controls.md

 1. Open the Xbox app and tap**Sign in** to log into the Microsoft account that you use on your Xbox One console.
 2. Once logged in, tap on the console icon in the top right corner of the home screen and tap**Add an existing console** .
 3. Next, you’ll be asked to turn on remote features.
-Make sure you’ve[enabled remote features on your Xbox One](https://www.makeuseof.com/how-to-connect-your-xbox-series-xs-to-your-mobile-device/) before proceeding.
+Make sure you’ve [enabled remote features on your Xbox One](https://www.makeuseof.com/how-to-connect-your-xbox-series-xs-to-your-mobile-device/) before proceeding.
 Then, tap**Next** to continue.

 ![Add an existing console option on Xbox app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/add-an-existing-console-option-on-xbox-app.jpeg)